revolist/revogrid-docs/tests/e2e/docs/scenarios/context-menu.md

 1. Edit Ada Score98 to88 using its active format editor → displayed score/progress reflects88.
 2. Invoke available Undo action/shortcut through HistoryPlugin → score returns98.
-3. Select a range that includes an editable score and Archived Alan score; apply a clearing/paste action → editable destinations follow the action while readonly Alan score remains99.
+3. Inspect Archived Alan's Score → its five-star rating presentation retains the accessible raw value `99/5`; double-clicking it does not open an editor because the archived-score rule applies.
 4. Reload → authored values restore.

 Visual checks and automation notes: Use exact menu/shortcut actually exposed by the plugin.
+The star presentation has no text node, so assert its `img` role, `99/5` accessible name, disabled cell class, and no editor rather than text content.
 Clipboard cases require a deterministic permission setup and known payload; never overwrite unrelated user clipboard without isolating the browser test context.

 ### CONTEXT-004 · P1 · Duplicate and insert preserve schema identity